FrontEndFoxes/curriculum/workshop/ch2.md

 ];
 ```

 - Now we have to create a `VueRouter` instance and pass our routes object to it.
-Add this line above the `const routes` object you just pasted in:
+Add this line below the `const routes` object you just pasted in:

 ```
 const router = new VueRouter({ routes });